Waverly W. Wray: Operation Overlord

-Wray fought in the Operation Overlord, landing on June 7, 1944 – alongside the 3rd Battalion – before Allied forces advanced onto land.
-He broke his leg from the fall.
+Wray fought in the Operation Overlord landing on June 7, 1944, parachuting with the 3rd Battalion before the Allied landings.
+He broke his leg from the jump.

-While fighting in Sainte-Mère-Église, Company D fought in the northern end of the city; being outnumbered against four German battalions, they retreated without reinforcing their defenses.
-During the retreat, his commanding officer sustained an injury, which made Wray the de facto commander of the company during the fight.
-He crawled into German defenses and destroyed two heavy machine guns by killing their troops with grenades and his rifle, a total of fifteen soldiers.
-After sustaining an injury and depleting his ammunition, he crawled back to his Company and resupplied.
+Company D fought in the northern end of the city Sainte-Mère-Église; being outnumbered by four German battalions, they were forced to retreat.
+During the retreat, his commanding officer sustained an injury, which made Wray the de facto commander of the company.
+He crawled into the German defenses and destroyed two heavy machine guns, killing their crews with grenades and his rifle, a total of fifteen soldiers.
+After sustaining an injury and running out of ammunition, he crawled back to his company.

 Benjamin H. Vandervoort set him on a reconnaissance mission to locate German forces from the east.
-Wray led the company to a position in a nearby forest, and alone traversed to the position of German troops.
-He discovered eight Germans huddled around a radio, whom he commanded to put their hands up, then shot – who instead attempted to draw his pistol – between the eyes.
-Wray was discovered by two trenched soldiers, who fired upon him; a bullet ricocheted struck his right ear and helmet strap, which would have killed him if it had struck 0.25 in lower.
+Wray led the company to a position in a nearby forest, and alone reconnoitered the position of German troops.
+He discovered eight Germans huddled around a radio; he ordered them to put their hands up, then shot one—who instead tried to draw his pistol—between the eyes.
+Wray was fired upon by two soldiers in a trench; a bullet ricochet struck his right ear and helmet strap, which might have killed him if it had been a quarter inch (0.6 cm) closer.
 Wray retreated into a ditch.
-The ten German soldiers – all of whom were commanders of the 1st Battalion of the 91st Infantry Division – discovered the rest of the platoon, giving Wray the time to reload his M1 Garand, after which he reappeared and killed all ten of the Germans, each with one shot.
-He returned to the company, having brought back two prisoners.
-After returning, he commanded the 1st platoon to fire upon a road – which German forces were attempting to use as a flank – with a mortar and machine gun, which caused German soldiers to flee northward; a second battalion fled, as the former's fleeing caused their flank to become exposed.
-Vandervoort recalled that after Wray reported back to him, he asked if the German soldiers were "getting close to him", which Wray replied to with "not as close as ah've been getting to them, Suh".
+Ten Germans—all officers of the 1st Battalion of the 91st Infantry Division—encountered the rest of the platoon, giving Wray time to reload his M1 Garand and kill all ten, each with a single shot.
+He rejoined the company, bringing two prisoners.
+After returning, he commanded the 1st platoon to fire upon a road, which German forces were attempting to flank their position, with a mortar and machine gun, which caused the enemy to flee northward; a second battalion was also forced to retreat, as their flank became exposed.
+Vandervoort recalled that after Wray reported back to him, he asked if the German soldiers were "getting close to him".
+Wray replied, "not as close as ah've been getting to them, Suh".